mirainc/mira-kit/README.md

 - `file`: A file upload.
   - `webhook`: string, optional.
 The URL endpoint of an [upload extension](#upload-extensions).
   - `constraints`: object, optional.
-    - `content-type`: list, optional.
+    - `content-types`: list, optional.
 A set of HTTP Content-Types that your app supports.
 Defaults to `*`.
     - `content-length`: int, optional.
 The maximum file size, in bytes, your app supports.
 Defaults to `100000000`.
 - `link`: A clickable link.
 Takes no user value.
   - `url`: string, required.
 The URL to open when clicked.